josephsl/wintenApps/readme.md

 * Audio Volume progress bar beeps are no longer heard in Version 1803 and later.
 * More messages about Windows Update status are announced, especially if Windows Update encounters errors.
 * NVDA will no longer appear to do nothing or play error tones if using object navigation commands under some circumstances.
-* Various links added in build 18282 with no labels now have labels.
 * Windows Update reminder dialog is recognized as a proper dialog.

 ## Skype